 Have Your “What-If” Questions & Answers Prepared

 Come up with a list of 10 – 20 questions and rebuttals the prospect will have.
 This is sales 101, but doing this in a pitch or sales presentation is even more crucial if you’re dealing with an audience or a group you or your team is pitching to.
-In addition, make sure every team member is prepared to potentially answer these questions, not just you or the individual who’s the lead on the assignment.
+In addition, make sure every team member is ready to potentially answer these questions, not just you or the individual who’s the lead on the assignment.

 Practice a Minimum ofo 2 Times

-This goes without saying, but the best salespeople are good because they’re done it many times and have corrected prior mistakes.
+This goes without saying, but the best salespeople are good because they have done it many times and have corrected prior mistakes.
 They always practice before they pitch a new prospect.
 You won’t to visualize and control what will be said in the meeting but by practicing you naturally feel more comfortable, relieve your nerves, and come across as more confident.
 Confidence is key in a sales presentation and without it, your prospect will not have confidence in your ability to solve their problem.

 Leave The Pricing In The Proposal – Not The Presentation